Why D&O insurance is crucial for startups

-Directors and officers insurance (D&O) is important for any startup that wants to attract top talent, secure funding, or eventually go public.
+Directors and officers (D&O) insurance is important for any startup that wants to attract top talent, secure funding, or eventually go public.
 It’s a type of liability policy that protects against lawsuits over the decisions directors and officers make while running your business.

 Without this indemnification, a director or officer would have to pay these legal defense costs themselves.
 D&O insurance protects the personal assets of both active members of the company, as well as those who leave the company, so long as the policy is still in place.